Lebanon Hanover: Musical style

 Lebanon Hanover's music has been compared to 1980s gothic rock and post-punk acts such as Siouxsie and the Banshees, The Cure and Bauhaus.
 The band has a minimal, dark sound.
 Their songs have a signature light synth sound, deep bass and melancholic lyrics.

-William Maybelline is responsible for the rhythm, synthesizer and bass, which add to the music like an ordered frame, while contributing with more chaotic fragments.
-As a common conceptual idea, it simply describes simple production, which is based on the desire to generate an organic sound as possible.
+Iceglass has stated that she finds bands with "depth and honesty" like Malaria!, Kraftwerk, D.A.F. and The Smiths inspiring.